pran-7-5/eco_style/README.md

 `Planet safe.
 This info will tune your mind to absolute intellect`
 ============================================================================================

-Methods and material are abundant, can be launched immidietly effectively.
+Methods and material are abundant, and can be launched immediately effectively.

-Don't approach too fast, may back fire...
+Don't approach too fast, it may backfire...
 Slow adaptation..
 Not too slow either.

-You can't change the world without changing your self first. and we can change ourselves.
+You can't change the world without changing yourself first. and we can change ourselves.

-Can't push the change if alternative is not there find the alternative first.
+Can't push the change if the alternative is not there, find the alternative first.

 Don't make rules that can't be enforced.

-If executive comes in way blow the whistle by judiciary.
+If the executive comes in way, blow the whistle by the judiciary.

 What we are trying here is to minimize the use of materials that are mined - metal, cement, minerals.
-As well as inorganic lab made synthetic like plastic.
+As well as inorganic labs made synthetic like plastic.

 utensils
 --------------------------------------------------------------------------------------------